Nacho (footballer, born 1989)

-José Ignacio Martínez García (born 7 March 1989), commonly known as Nacho, is a Spanish professional footballer who plays as a left back for CD Tenerife.
+José Ignacio Martínez García (born 7 March 1989), known as Nacho, is a Spanish professional footballer who plays as a left-back for Segunda División club Cartagena.

 Club career

 Rayo Vallecano

 Born in Madrid, Nacho played lower league and amateur football in his first three years as a senior, representing Fútbol Alcobendas Sport, CA Osasuna B and Getafe CF B. In summer 2012 he signed with another club from Segunda División B, Rayo Vallecano's reserves.

-Nacho made his official debut with Rayo's first team on 31 October 2012, playing the full 90 minutes in a 0–1 away loss against UD Las Palmas in the round of 32 of the Copa del Rey.
-He first appeared in La Liga on 24 November (again as a starter), in a 2–0 home win over RCD Mallorca.
+Nacho made his official debut with Rayo's first team on 31 October 2012, playing the full 90 minutes in a 1–0 away loss against UD Las Palmas in the round of 32 of the Copa del Rey.
+He first appeared in La Liga on 24 November (again as a starter), in the 2–0 home win over RCD Mallorca.

 Nacho scored his first goal as a professional on 20 December 2012, netting from 30 metres for his team's second in a 3–0 league victory against Levante UD.
 On 31 May 2013, after contributing ten matches to his team's top-flight permanence, he was definitely promoted to the main squad with a contract running until June 2015.

 Valladolid

-On 6 July 2017, after five full seasons with Rayo, Nacho signed a two-year deal with Real Valladolid of Segunda División.
+On 6 July 2017, after five full seasons with Rayo, Nacho joined Real Valladolid of Segunda División on a two-year deal.
 He made 22 appearances in his debut campaign (21 starts, play-offs included), in a promotion after a fifth-place finish.

-Tenerife
+Nacho and his side again ascended to the top tier at the end of 2021–22, with 34 games and two goals from the player.

+Later career

-On 13 July 2022, free agent Nacho signed a two-year contract with CD Tenerife in the second level.
+On 13 July 2022, the free agent Nacho agreed to a two-year contract with CD Tenerife.
+On 8 February 2025, the 35-year-old signed for FC Cartagena also in the second division.